MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/azure-red-hat-enterprise-linux/management-monitoring.md

 ---
-title: Management and monitoring for Red Hat Enterprise Linux on Azure
+title: Management and monitoring considerations for Red Hat Enterprise Linux on Azure
 description: Learn about key design considerations and recommendations for management and monitoring in RHEL on Azure infrastructure.
 author: heisthesisko
 ms.author: joelsisk